-ON FEIRM GROUND — the new workshop series that equips agricultural advisors with the knowledge and skills to engage farmers around their health & wellbeing — continued its successful nationwide rollout in February and early March.
+ON FEIRM GROUND — the new workshop series that equips agricultural advisors with the knowledge and skills to engage farmers around their health & wellbeing — continues its successful nationwide rollout in June.

 Delivered online, the course is Unit 8 of the ‘Engage’ National Men’s Health Training Programme.
 Specialising in evidence-based best practice around connecting males with health and social services, the Engage model was developed to address the deficit in gender-sensitive service provision.

-The Men’s Development Network worked with its Engage Training partners (namely Institute of Technology Carlow, HSE Ireland, Men’s Health Forum in Ireland, and Waterford Institute of Technology) to prepare and deliver the course modules.
+The Men’s Development Network worked with its Engage Training partners (namely South East Technological University, HSE Ireland, and Men’s Health Forum in Ireland) to prepare and deliver the course modules.

-Originally intended for in-room settings but adapted to the landscape shaped by Covid-19, On Feirm Ground is instead being workshopped live online to frontline agri advisors around Ireland.
+Originally intended for in-room settings but adapted to the landscape shaped by Covid-19, from February 2022 On Feirm Ground has been workshopped live online to frontline agri advisors around Ireland.
 It informs their engagement with farmers on health and wellbeing issues and in signposting clients to appropriate services.